Melissa UK Team | United Kingdom

 There is a need for digital transformation which is still something of the future for many businesses.
 Financial institutions were some of the first organisations to explore KYC, AML, anti-fraud and identity theft technologies as a means to explore new business opportunities whilst reducing their risk of fraud.
 However, other firms have yet to follow suit and could find themselves subject to fraudsters.

-Investment into digital solutions can prove to be costly and time consuming however, in the long run, they bring organisations peace of mind as well as a competitive edge.
-Digital transformation not only enables firms to decrease the risk of fraud but it also aids regulatory compliance (which will reduce fines and penalties) as well as allow for better management of customer databases by combining offline and online identification methods.
+Investment into digital solutions can prove to be costly and time-consuming however, in the long run, they bring organisations peace of mind as well as a competitive edge.
+Digital transformation not only enables firms to decrease the risk of fraud but also aids regulatory compliance (which will reduce fines and penalties) as well as allow for better management of customer databases by combining offline and online identification methods.

 - Verify initial identity information for accuracy

 - Minimise potential fraud and meet regulatory requirements

 - Manage front-end risk by leveraging billions of current and accurate records to confirm the identity